Rosie the Riveter (film)

 Rosie the Riveter is a 1944 American musical film directed by Joseph Santley and starring Jane Frazee, Frank Albertson and Barbara Jo Allen.
 It is inspired by the iconic character of the same name.

+Plot

+In wartime California, Rosie Warren and her best friend, Vera Watson, must share a rented room with two men who work the other shift at the local factory.
+Rosie keeps the living arrangements a secret from her jealous fiancee.
+When Rosie falls in love with one of the male roommates and they get their picture in the local paper, hijinks ensue!